 2. Improve Tone

-Not intriguing your customers with your subject lines in emails or captions on social posts?
+Are you not intriguing your customers with your subject lines in emails or captions on social posts?
 Wonder why?
-I’ll give you a minute to think about it.⏳
+I’ll give you a minute to think about it. ⏳

 Emojis supply your customers with a specific tone within a message.
-You’re not only portrayed as trendy, but you are coming across as friendly, emotional, and funny.
+You’re not only portraying your company as trendy, but you are coming across as friendly, emotional, and funny.
 For instance, if you receive a text from your boss that says “Meeting, my office, tomorrow morning" vs. "👋🏽Meeting, my office, tomorrow morning 😎.”
-Both of these messages have the same text but the tone is different.
+Both of these messages have the same text, but the tone is different.
 The tone in the first message comes off as somewhat intense.
 But, the tone in the second message is friendly and not as terrifying.
 All because it includes emojis!